brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

 ````
 #### Green II HPC system @ Swinburne University

-Thanks to prof. Jarod Hurley I was able to test the installation of StarLab on the Green II HPC
+Thanks to prof. Jarrod Hurley I was able to test the installation of StarLab on the Green II HPC
 system at the Swinburne University.
 Here how to do that.

 * Log into the system and find yourself in the login node.